tkcmada/stdenv_docker2/README.md

 # How to build dcker registry AMI containing docker images

+0. clone stdenv_packer (sibiling repository of this stdenv_docker2)
-1. add your dirname of Dockerfile to packer-stdenv-docker-registry\stdenv-docker-registry.json
+1. add your dirname of Dockerfile to stdenv_packer/stdenv-docker-registry/stdenv-docker-registry.json
 2. set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY envvar of your AWS IAM user.
 The user needs to have EC2 instance permission.
-2. run "packer-stdenv-docker-registry\packer_build.bat"
+2. run "stdenv_packer/stdenv-docker-registry/packer_build.bat"

 What happens inside packer_build.bat ?